facebookresearch/gtn/docs/cpp/source/basic_usage.rst

 Comparisons
 -----------

-There are several ways to compare two graph in GTN.
-For example use :cpp:func:`equal` to check for exact match between two graphs.
-In this case the nodes of the same id should have the same arcs.
-The function :cpp:func:`isomorphic` checks that the graph structures are the same regardless of the actual node ids, this can be expensive for large graphs.
+There are several ways to compare two graphs in GTN.
+Use :cpp:func:`equal` to check for an exact match between two graphs.
+In this case nodes with the same id should have the same arcs.
+The function :cpp:func:`isomorphic` checks that the graph structures are the same regardless of the actual node ids.
+This can be expensive for large graphs.

 WFSAs and WFSTs of different structure can be equivalent in the sense that they accept or transduce the same paths with the same scores.
-To check this case, GTN supplies :cpp:func:`randEquivalent`.
-The function :cpp:func:`randEquivalent` uses a monte carlo sampling strategy to assess the equivalence between two graphs and may incorrectly assume the graphs are equivalence if not enough samples are used.
+To check this condition, use :cpp:func:`randEquivalent`.
+The function :cpp:func:`randEquivalent` uses a Monte Carlo sampling strategy to assess the equivalence between two graphs and may incorrectly assume the graphs are equivalent if not enough samples are used.

 Example Graphs
 --------------

-Graphs in GTN can have multiple start and accepting nodes.
+Graphs in GTN can have multiple start and accept nodes.
 Start nodes have bold circles and accepting nodes are denoted by concentric circles in the figure below.